-V. CONCLUSIONS
+VI.
+CONCLUSIONS

-We studied four synchronizers with one variant operating by both transitions at the rate that has two versions namely the manual (b-m) and automatic (b-a) and other variant operating by positive transitions at quarter rate that has two versions namely the manual (p-m/4) and automatic (p-a/4).
-Then, we tested their jitter - noise curves.
+We studied three prefilter bandwidths $(B1=\infty, B2=2.tx, B3=1.tx)$ with four synchronizers, one variant operates by both transitions at the rate with two versions namely the manual (b-m) and automatic (b-a) and other variant operates by positive transitions at quarter rate with two versions namely the manual (p-m/4) and automatic (p-a/4).
+Then, we tested their jitter - SNR curves.

 We observed that, in general, the output jitter curves decreases gradually with the input SNR increasing.
-However, the positive quarter automatic (p-a/4) has some irregularities.
+However, the positive transitions at quarter rate (p-a/4) has some undesired irregularities.

-We verified that, for high SNR, the four synchronizers jitter curves tend to be similar, this is comprehensible since all the synchronizers are digital and have similar noise margin.
+For prefilter $B1=\infty$ , we verified that, for high SNR, the four synchronizers jitter curves tend to be similar, this is comprehensible since all the synchronizers are digital and have similar noise margin.
 However, for low SNR, the manual versions (b-m, p-m/4) are significantly better than the automatic versions (b-a, p-a/4), this is comprehensible since the automatic versions have more digital states, then the error state propagation is aggravated.
-The version both transitions at rate manual (b-m) is slightly the best because has less digital states.
-Also, for an intermediate SNR (SNR \cong 16) the positive transitions at quarter rate automatic (p-a/4) has a very significant jitter perturbation due to some losses of synchronism.
+The version both transitions at rate manual (b-m) is slightly the best, because has less digital states.
+Also, for an intermediate SNR (SNR $\cong$ 16) the positive transitions at quarter rate automatic (p-a/4) has a very significant jitter perturbation due to some losses of synchronism.